WinzarH/LikertMakeR/README.md

   when only summary statistics have been reported,

   2. teaching.
-Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc..
+Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc ...

   3. checking the feasibility of scale moments with given scale and correlation properties

-Functions in this development version of **_LikertMakeR_** are:
+Functions in this version of **_LikertMakeR_** are:

   -  [**_lfast()_**](#lfast()-&-lfast()) draws repeated random samples from a scaled _Beta_ distribution to approximate predefined first and second moments